coinranking/supplies/README.md

 # Supplies 📦

-A Javascript library for getting up to date cryptocurrency total supplies, circulating supplies and max supplies.
+An open source JavaScript library for getting the cryptocurrency total, circulating and max supply from block explorers.

 ![](supplies.gif)